GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/README.md

 ## Challenges

 - Challenge 1: First Agent On The Scene
-   - Create and initialize a Dialogflow agent
+   - Create and initialize a Conversational Agent
 - Challenge 2: What's the Game Plan?
    - Set up a basic Playbook to detect an escalation scenario
 - Challenge 3: Getting Smarter